-- Monitor patient throughout hemodialysis treatment, including patients’ response to dialysis, vascular access site and pressures, and visibility of patients’ face and access.
+- As directed by the RN, monitor patients throughout hemodialysis treatment, including patients’ response to dialysis, vascular access site and pressures, and visibility of patients’ face and access.

 - Obtain vital signs and perform all relevant functions necessary prior to terminating treatment.

-- Discontinue dialysis treatment according to approved policies/procedures.
+- Discontinue dialysis treatment according to unit approved policies/procedures.

 - Obtain hemostasis and apply appropriate dressings for needles or catheter.

 - Perform and document pre- and post-dialysis evaluation including weight and vital signs.